seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-amp-coroutines.md

 Coroutine is a way of splitting an operation or a process into chunks with even execution in each chunk.
 As a result, it turns out that instead of executing the whole operation an once (which will cause a noticeable application freeze), it will be done little by little, until the whole required volume of actions is completed.

-In the example above with `getLinesFromFile()` instead of reading the whole file into memory and return a complete array, we split this tusk into chunks.
+In the example above with `getLinesFromFile()` instead of reading the whole file into memory and return a complete array, we split this task into chunks.
 Every time a new line from the file is being read we return the control flow up to the calling code, allowing other tasks to be run, such as I/O handlers, timers, or other coroutines.
 Then the client code decides itself when to continue with coroutine to receive a new line from a file.

 Now, having interruptible and resumable functions, we can use them to write asynchronous code but in a more natural synchronous way with Promises.